Ethannloo/chatbot/README.md

-Overview
-This project is a minimalistic, Q&A-style chatbot that uses semantic similarity to answer user queries based on a local knowledge base.
-It relies on the SentenceTransformer library (using the all-MiniLM-L6-v2 model) to encode both user questions and stored knowledge entries into vector embeddings.
-When a user asks a question, the chatbot computes the similarity between the user’s query and existing questions in its knowledge base (a JSON file).
-If the similarity score exceeds a certain threshold (e.g., 0.7), the best-matching answer is returned immediately.
-If the user’s question does not match any stored entry with enough confidence, the chatbot indicates that it doesn’t understand and prompts the user to provide an answer.
-Once the user supplies an answer, the bot automatically appends this new Q/A pair to the JSON knowledge base, so it can respond correctly in the future.
-Over time, the chatbot “learns” from these interactions without needing a retraining step—its storage just keeps growing.
-You can interact with the chatbot in two primary ways:
+Q&A Chatbot
+This project is a lightweight chatbot that answers questions using semantic similarity with a local knowledge base.
+It's designed to be minimal, easy to use, and capable of learning from user input without needing retraining.

+Features
+Answers user queries by comparing them to stored questions using a transformer model (all-MiniLM-L6-v2)

+Stores question-answer pairs in a local JSON file

+Learns new answers dynamically when it doesn’t recognize a question

+Two ways to interact: through the command line or a simple web interface

+No database or retraining needed—just updates the JSON file as it learns

+How it Works
+The user asks a question.

+The chatbot encodes the question and compares it to existing entries in the knowledge base.

+If it finds a similar enough question (above a set threshold), it returns the matching answer.

+If no match is found, it asks the user to provide the answer.

+The new question and answer are added to the knowledge base for future use.

+Interfaces
 Command-Line Interface (CLI):
-Run main.py to chat directly in a terminal.
-If the bot is unable to answer a question, it will ask you to teach it right in the console.
+Run the chatbot directly in the terminal.
+If it can't answer a question, it will ask you to teach it right there.

-Web Frontend:
+Web Interface:
-A simple Flask server app.py and an HTML/JS interface index.html provide a minimal “GPT-style” web chat.
-Users can type queries, receive instant responses, and teach the bot if needed.
-Once the new answer is saved, the bot can respond correctly to that query in the future.
-This design makes the chatbot both light and extensible:
+A minimal web frontend using Flask and basic HTML/JavaScript.
+Type your questions in the browser and get instant responses.
+You can also teach the bot when it doesn't know the answer.

+Design Goals
-Lightweight: It stores data in a simple JSON file (knowledge_base.json) and uses a single transformer model for semantic search.
+Lightweight: Uses a simple JSON file for storage and a single transformer model for matching.

-Easily Extensible: You can change thresholds, refine how the bot matches questions, or expand the frontend/UI without overhauling the entire codebase.
-Dynamic: No complex retraining or database overhead—new entries are appended on the fly, which fosters quick experimentation and easy version control.
+Extensible: Easy to adjust matching thresholds, improve logic, or build a better UI.

+Dynamic: Learns on the fly from user input—no need to retrain or manage a database.